AmanSharma0710/DS_Assignment-1/README.md

 ## HashRing

+The `HashRing` class implements a distributed hash ring using consistent hashing.
+It provides a way to map keys or request IDs to servers in a distributed system.
+Consistent hashing is a technique that allows for dynamic scaling and load balancing in distributed systems.

+### Usage

+To use the `HashRing` class, follow these steps:

+1. **Initialization**: Create an instance of the `HashRing` class by providing the number of virtual nodes, size of the ring (`M`) and a hash function (`H`) as parameters.

+2. **Adding Servers**: Add servers to the hash ring using the `add_server` method.
+Each server is identified by a unique server ID.
+The server is hashed and placed on the ring at multiple points corresponding to its virtual nodes.

+3. **Mapping Requests**: Map a request ID to a server using the `get_server` method.
+This method takes a request ID as an argument and returns the name of the server to which the request is mapped.
+If the initial position of the request ID on the hash ring is already occupied by another server, linear probing is used to find the next available position.

+4. **Removing Servers**: Remove a server from the hash ring using the `remove_server` method.
+This method takes a server ID as an argument and removes all the virtual nodes of that server from the hash ring.

+### Design Choices

+The `HashRing` class makes the following design choices:

+- **Consistent Hashing**: Consistent hashing is used to distribute keys or request IDs across the servers in a balanced manner.
+This ensures that the load is evenly distributed and allows for easy addition or removal of servers without causing significant remapping of keys.

+- **Virtual Nodes**: The hash ring uses virtual nodes to improve the distribution of keys.
+Each server is represented by multiple virtual nodes on the hash ring, which helps to balance the load even further.

+- **Linear Probing**: In the `get_server` method, if the initial position of the request ID on the hash ring is already occupied by another server, linear probing is used to find the next available position.
+This ensures that the request is always mapped to a server, even if collisions occur.

+- **Null Return**: If no server is found for a given request ID, the `get_server` method returns `None`.
+Similarly, if a server to be removed does not exist in the hash ring, the `remove_server` method does nothing.

+Please refer to the code documentation for more details on the implementation.

 ## Load Balancer

 The load balancer uses the HashRing data structure to manage a set of N web server containers.